Quantcast

 With messy visions of starting over, I took a few deep breaths and with lots of grunting and groaning, I was able to squeeze the piston back in enough to get it in place.
 Aahhh… I felt lucky that this particular truck had the slave cylinder attached outside the transmission bell housing, or I would have had to do a lot more work taking the transmission apart.

 Sure it started rough, and sometimes not at all, but for a truck I only use sometimes, I declined their kind offer.
-Now however I was in “fix it” mode, so I decided to try a simple fix by replacing the starter solenoid for twenty bucks.
+Now however I was in “fix it” mode, so I tried a simple fix by replacing the starter solenoid for twenty bucks.
 Guess what?
 That was all it took, and it starts just fine now… go figure.
 One would think the dealer could have figured that out… or maybe they did.
 Makes you wonder.

 I also put in a new power window motor since the driver’s side was mostly dead.
 I say mostly because it had been intermittent for a couple of years and had not worked at all for over 6 months.
 I swear I didn’t touch it, but that silly window motor magically started working after I bought the new motor!
 Here’s a shot of the driver’s door with the panel removed- the window motor is between the outer and inner door frame!